estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

    A full sample is included [below](#sample).

-3. Continue to test and publish the materialization.
+3. Continue to test, save, and publish the materialization as usual.

 ### Sample